 The Swiss AIDS Federation functions as the federal reporting office for discrimination and infringements of privacy related to HIV and AIDS.
-It collates the cases that are reported to it, and forwards them twice a year to the Swiss Federal Commission for Sexual Health (FCSH).
+It collates the cases that are reported to it, and forwards them twice a year to the Federal Commission for Issues relating to Sexually Transmitted Infections (CFIST).

 If requested by the person concerned, the Swiss AIDS Federation can also intervene in cases of discrimination.
 We provide information on the legal situation and data protection regulations, and help those living with HIV to defend their rights.